Mickyjim/ToDoListWithCoreData/README.md

 ### Description :

-To Do List to practice on CoreData.
+To do list to practice on CoreData.
 For iOS students (OpenClassRooms).